awsaf49/gcvit-tf/README.md

 ```

 ## Kaggle Models
 These pre-trained models can also be loaded using [Kaggle Models](https://www.kaggle.com/models/awsaf49/gcvit-tf).
-Setting `from_kaggle=True` will enforce model to load weights from Kaggle Models with downloading, thus can be used without internet in Kaggle.
+Setting `from_kaggle=True` will enforce model to load weights from Kaggle Models without downloading, thus can be used without internet in Kaggle.
 ```py
 from gcvit import GCViTTiny
 model = GCViTTiny(pretrain=True, from_kaggle=True)